November 29 – Today’s Readings – Nehemiah 10-11 and Psalms 149

 Nehemiah 9:38 and 10:28-29 reads, “In view of all this, we are making a binding agreement, putting it in writing, and our leaders, our Levites and our priests are affixing their seals to it.”…“The rest of the people—priests, Levites, gatekeepers, singers, temple servants and all who separated themselves from the neighboring peoples for the sake of the Law of God, together with their wives and all their sons and daughters who are able to understand – all these now join their brothers the nobles, and bind themselves with a curse and an oath to follow the Law of God given through Moses the servant of God and to obey carefully all the commands, regulations and decrees of the LORD our Lord.”

 At the end of Chapter 9 and the beginning of Chapter 10 the people entered into an oath to keep the Law of God.
 They promised to tithe, to keep the Sabbath, to not get involved with the sins and customs of “the world”, and to not neglect the house of God.
-I’m sure there were other aspects of “the Law” that they promised as well – but we understand the general meaning – these people were committing themselves to obeying God’s Word.
+I’m sure there were other aspects of “the Law” that they promised as well – but we understand the general meaning – these people were committing themselves to obeying God’s Word as they knew it.

 Do you see it?
 We have to be 100% percent committed to obey and God has to do 100% of the “work”.
 This is called the grace of God.
 It’s like a good marriage.
 50/50 will never work.
 Each spouse has to be in it 100%.